-Robert D. Scott is a Fellow of the Cutter Business Technology Council and Business Technology & Digital Transformation Strategies practice.
-Mr. Scott also serves as Vice President and Dean for the Global Institute for Professional Development of the IT Senior Management Forum (ITSMF), a national organization dedicated exclusively to fostering upper-level executive talent among African-American IT professionals.
-In this capacity, he oversees academies and online platforms dedicated to the development and career progression of technology executives with a focus on information technology career fields.
-Mr. Scott continues to work as program director of the Center for Diversity & Outreach within the University of Michigan College of Engineering.
+Robert D. Scott is a Fellow of the Cutter Business Technology Council and Business Technology & Digital Transformation Strategies practice and a member of Arthur D. Little's AMP open consulting network.
+Mr. Scott also serves as Dean for the Global Institute for Professional Development of the IT Senior Management Forum (ITSMF).
+In this capacity, he leads the professional development arm of ITSMF, stewarding the development of Black IT senior managers and executives as well as providing diversity-related training for organizations.
+Mr. Scott recently retired as program director of the Center for Diversity & Outreach within the University of Michigan College of Engineering.

 Mr. Scott is a seasoned IT executive of The Procter & Gamble Company (P&G), retiring after 32 years of service as the VP of Innovation & Architecture, Global Business Services.
 In this capacity, Mr. Scott was responsible for identifying and leveraging emerging information technologies, stewardship for the P&G IT enterprise architecture, and innovation of new internal and external IT-enabled business models.
 Over the course of his P&G career, he worked in a wide variety of roles, including an international assignment in Brussels, Belgium, first serving as Regional IT Leader (covering Europe, the Middle East, and Africa) and then as CIO for the Fabric & Home Care business unit.
 Mr. Scott also served as the P&G Corporate Function CIO and was a core leader of P&G’s Global Shared Services implementation program.
 In addition, he was the VP of IT Global Market Development, responsible for P&G’s global IT program for retail customer systems, including the retail e-business strategy.
 Mr. Scott has also served as a Principal Consultant with iGATE as well as through his own consulting practice.